wighawag/hardhat-deploy/README.md

 _A [Hardhat](https://hardhat.org) Plugin For Replicable Deployments And Easy Testing_

+> **A complete dev template using hardhat-deploy is available here** : https://github.com/wighawag/template-ethereum-contracts
+> It also contains various branches examplifying the capability of hardhat-deploy.
+Check it out.

 - [What is it for ?](#what-is-it-for-)
 - [hardhat-deploy in a nutshell](#hardhat-deploy-in-a-nutshell)
 - [Installation](#installation)